vinarmani/truf-node/tests/streams/streams_behaviors.md

 - [AUTH03] The stream owner can control which wallets are allowed to insert data into the stream.
 - [AUTH04] The stream owner can control which streams are allowed to compose from the stream.
 - [AUTH05] Stream owners are able to delete their streams and all associated data.
+- [AUTH06] User must have read access to all invoved streams to access any record from streams.
+This includes owner and whitelisted wallets.
+- [AUTH07] User must have write access to the stream to insert data.
+This includes owner and whitelisted wallets.

 ## Data Querying

-- [PRIMITIVE01][PRIMITIVE04] Authorized users (owner and whitelisted wallets) can query records over a specified date range.
+- [QUERY01] Authorized users (owner and whitelisted wallets) can query records over a specified date range.
-- [PRIMITIVE05] Authorized users (owner and whitelisted wallets) can query index value which is a normalized index computed from the raw data overspecified date range.
+- [QUERY02] Authorized users (owner and whitelisted wallets) can query index value which is a normalized index computed from the raw data overspecified date range.
-- [PRIMITIVE06] Authorized users (owner and whitelisted wallets) can query percentage changes of an index overspecified date range.
+- [QUERY03] Authorized users (owner and whitelisted wallets) can query percentage changes of an index overspecified date range.
-- [COMMON04] Users can query metadata, enabled or not, to retrieve configuration details of the stream.
+- [QUERY04] Users can query metadata, enabled or not, to retrieve configuration details of the stream.
-- [PRIMITIVE07] Authorized users can query earliest available record for a stream.
+- [QUERY05] Authorized users can query earliest available record for a stream.
-- [COMMON04] All metadata values are publicly available.
+- [QUERY04] All metadata values are publicly available.
-- [PRIMITIVE07] If a point in time is queried, but there's no available data for that point, the closest available data in the past is returned.
+- [QUERY06] If a point in time is queried, but there's no available data for that point, the closest available data in the past is returned.
-- [PRIMITIVE08] Only one data point per date is returned from query (the latest inserted one)
+- [QUERY07] Only one data point per date is returned from query (the latest inserted one)

 ## Data Insertion